section-engineering-education/engineering-education/content/articles/adding-custom-methods-for-linq-queries/index.md

 ### Adding custom methods for LINQ queries (C#)
 ### Introduction
 By introducing extension methods to the IEnumerableT> interface, you may expand the set of methods available for LINQ queries.
-Any data sequence can be converted into one single value by creating your custom aggregate method in SQL Server.
+You can convert any data sequence into one value by creating your custom aggregate method in SQL Server.

 You can also build a method that returns a new series of values and acts as a custom filter or a specialized data transform for a sequence of variables.

 A few examples include the Distinct and Skip techniques, as well as the Reverse.

 You may apply your methods to any enumerable collection when you extend the IEnumerableT> interface.
-In this article, we shall deeply take a look at various custom methods that are used in LINQ queries in C#.
+In this article, we shall look at various custom methods used in LINQ queries in C#.
 ### Adding an aggregate method
 When a set of values is aggregated, a single value can be generated.
 Average, Min, and Max are just a few of the aggregate techniques available in LINQ.
 By introducing an extension method to the IEnumerableT> interface, you can design your aggregate method.